 Its favourite place to sleep is in bed with its owners, however, since the Basenji has no body odour and cleans itself like a cat, it can be classed as a good ‘hot-water bottle’ in winter.

 The average Australian Basenji is a very healthy dog.
-Of course, as with any breed of dog, you will have to administer regular worming treating for intestinal and heart worms.
-Breeders test for Persistent Pupillary Membranes (PPM) and Progressive Retinal Atrophy PRA and also Fanconi Syndrome, though the incidence of these hereditary conditions is very rare.
+Of course, as with any breed of dog, you will have to provide regular parasite control and vaccinations.
+Breeders test for Persistent Pupillary Membranes (PPM) and Progressive Retinal Atrophy (PRA) and also Fanconi Syndrome, though the incidence of these hereditary conditions is uncommon and DNA testing for PRA and Fanconi has been a recent asset in disease prevention.
 You can expect 12 to 15 years from the Basenji.

 Since the Basenji cleans itself like a cat and has no ‘doggy’ odour, it is exceptional in the world of dogs.
-Regular brushing and an occasional bath is all that is required.
+Regular brushing, nail trimming and an occasional bath is all that is required, and they are considered a low shedding breed.
 The Basenji is an active dog and, given a garden, will exercise itself.
 However, regular walks are beneﬁcial to both the breed and the owner.

-As a Hound that hunts by scent, sight and hearing, and is deaf to all entreaties to return once on the chase, the Basenji requires a fenced yard.
+As a Hound that hunts by scent, sight and hearing, and is deaf to all entreaties to return once on the chase, the Basenji requires a fenced yard and a secure lead and collar on outings.
 A fence that is strong and unclimbable and well positioned at ground level is recommended.

 Given appropriate toys and stimulating company, the Basenji is suitable for active families, but also adaptable to apartment living if given suﬃcient exercise to burn oﬀ excess energy.